aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 it.
 If someone successfully manages to place an artificial _anchor_, then they can bias the decision-maker into making that direction.

-Here are a few examples.
 Some stores seem to always offer a discount on merchandise.
 The original price is typically shown prominently and serves as an anchor which makes the discounted price look like a bargain.
 In a negotiation, an extreme "opening" has better odds to the desired outcome than a moderate proposal, closer to one's true value.

 #### Framing

-The way information gets presented will influence how we make decisions about it.
+The way information gets presented influences how we make decisions about it.
 This is why it is more effective to advertise "a discount on credit cards" instead of a "surcharge on cash".
 This is also why when juries are asked to choose _one_ parent for childcare, they will look for markedly _good_ traits.